Georg von Langsdorff: Legacy

 A species of venomous South American coral snake, Micrurus langsdorffi, is named in his honor.

+The fish Carassius langsdorfii Temminck & Schlegel 1846 is named after him.

 Media

 A film documentary, featuring Adriana Florence, a great-great-granddaughter of Hércules Florence living in Campinas, Brazil, has been made by the Discovery Channel and retraces part of the expedition's itinerary.
 It also visited St. Petersburg's Langsdorff museum collections.
 The director was Mauricio Dias.